Sharpening in Photoshop Part Five

 Convert this to a smart object (mentioned in previous parts) then apply unsharp mask or smart sharp depending on which one you prefer to use.

 Another quick fix is to use the sharpen tool which can be found on the left menu bar in Photoshop.
 Its handy for a quick fix but it does not have the flexibility of other tools to help soften or reduce noise in areas.

-There are many ways to improve up an image depending on the situation and throughout the five parts of this series i have shown enough to suit any need.
+There are many ways to improve an image depending on the situation and throughout the five parts of this series I have shown enough to suit any need.
 You can also use two sharpening techniques to help improve clarity even more.
-I hope i have shown you enough to work through anyway, and attempted to make it as easy as possible for anyone just starting out in editing.
-If you have any comments please leave one below.
+I hope I have shown you enough to work through anyway, and attempted to make it as easy as possible for anyone just starting out in editing.
+If you have any comments, please leave one below.